need4swede/Jellyfin-Enhanced/README.md

 - Official Jellyfin Android and iOS Apps
 - Official Jellyfin Desktop Apps

+> [!NOTE]
-This does not work on anything that does not use Jellyfin Embedded web UI, such as 3rd party apps, Android TV App etc.
+> This does not work on anything that does not use Jellyfin Embedded web UI, such as 3rd party apps, Android TV App etc.

 ## 📸 Screenshots